Aldi High Protein Shopping List UK

 | Volume foods | Frozen veg, salad, potatoes, fruit | Keeping high-protein meals filling without raising cost |

-For one person, start with oats, Greek yogurt, eggs, chicken, turkey mince, tuna, rice, potatoes, wraps, frozen broccoli, salad, peppers, onions, apples, bananas, and a couple of sauces.
+For one person: oats, Brooklea Greek-style yogurt, eggs, chicken breast, turkey mince, tinned tuna, cottage cheese, rice, potatoes, wraps, frozen broccoli, salad, peppers, onions, apples, bananas, and a couple of sauces.

 Put protein in breakfast, lunch, dinner, and snacks.
 This is easier than trying to cram the whole target into one enormous dinner.